Part I due by 11:59 p.m. on Tuesday, February 3, 2026

 5 points

-.
-The result of the query should be tuples of the form (pob,
+result of your query should be tuples of the form (movie name, year in

 5 points